-Cash, Cash Equivalents and Investments-The District's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term highly liquid investments with original maturities of three months or less from date of acquisition.
+Cash, Cash Equivalents and Investments- The District's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments with original maturities of three months or less from the date of acquisition.
 New York State law governs the District's investment policies.
-Permissible investments include obligations of the United States Treasury, United States Agencies, repurchase agreements and obligations of New York State or its localities.
-The District had no investments at June 30, 2017; however, when the District does have investments they are recorded at fair value in accordance with GASB.
+Permissible investments include obligations of the United States Treasury, U.S. government agencies, repurchase agreements and obligations of New York State or its localities.
+The District had no investments at June 30, 2018; however, it is the District's policy to report investments at fair value when applicable.

-Restricted Cash and Cash Equivalents-Restricted cash represents amounts to support restricted fund balances and unearned revenue.
+Restricted Cash and Cash Equivalents-Restricted cash and cash equivalents represents amounts to support fund balance restrictions, unspent proceeds of debt, unearned revenues, and amounts held on behalf of others.